Skip to main content

 Some coaches supplement through personal training, which pays better and can be done independently.
 But the motivation for coaching at community level is rarely financial.

-At Honour and Glory, Head Coach Anton Pattenden holds both ABA and BBBofC qualifications.
-The club's coaches are involved in developing members from recreational beginners through to the competitive pathway.
+At Honour and Glory, Head Coach Anton Pattenden holds ABA and BBBofC credentials.
+The club's coaches are involved in developing members from recreational beginners through to the competitive ABA pathway.

 The Adult Competitive class is where competitive coaching development is most visible.